 My wife rented a car at the Orlando airport from Budget recently.
 Even though she stated that she did not want or need the extra loss damage waiver insurance, the rental agent informed her that her car insurance was “invalid” and that she needed Florida insurance to rent the car.

 She reluctantly accepted the loss-damage waiver.
-It was on the flight home she noticed the paperwork stated she did not need the insurance.
-I contacted Budget and it sent me a form denial, saying, “We have checked our records carefully and find that the LDW or CDW option was offered to you, and you indeed signed the agreement.”
+On the flight home, she noticed that the paperwork stated she did not need the insurance.
+I contacted Budget, and Budget sent me a form denial, stating, “We have checked our records carefully and found that we offered you the LDW or CDW option, and you indeed signed the agreement.”

 Can you help us get our money back? — Todd Ramsdell, Omaha, Neb.

 It sounds as if Budget pulled a fast one on your wife.
 The employee’s statements contradict the company’s own website, which clearly says the loss-damage waiver is optional, and “if you don’t need LDW, don’t buy it.”